openbridge/openbridge.github.io/data_definitions.md

 ### Delivery Time

-We collect data from YouTube Analytics API once a day.
+We collect data from the YouTube Analytics API once a day.
 This ensures we are within the limits YouTube places on API calls.

 ### Developer Docs

 Check out [YouTube Developer docs](https://developers.google.com/youtube/) for more details about YouTube Analytics and Reporting APIs.

+## YouTube Video Insights

+Understand how your content correlates with users’ behavior tapping deeper into video data.
+Discover patterns or trends that inform content optimization and performance.

+### Data Definitions

+Take a look at our [data definition docs](https://docs.google.com/spreadsheets/d/1O-Zn6VNx7KylW1EJaz9RDSxe2Ba3jpfl3L4cuowm7Gk/edit?usp=sharing) for YouTube Video Insights layout and elements

+### Delivery Time

+We collect data from the YouTube Data API once a day.
+This ensures we are within the limits YouTube places on API calls.

+### Developer Docs

+Check out [YouTube Developer docs](https://developers.google.com/youtube/) for more details about YouTube Analytics and Reporting APIs

 ## YouTube Video IQ